 Three fundamental concepts underpin the Middle Years Programme:

 Holistic/Global Education: The MYP seeks to increase the student’s awareness and understanding of both the separate identities of the various subject areas and their inter-relatedness.
-From this foundation, it aims to increase a student’s perception of the problems of the real world and to find solutions to them.
+From this foundation, it aims to increase a student’s perception of the problems of the real world and to find solutions to address them.

 Middle School Curriculum

 The Middle School academic programme is comprised of nine core subjects: English, Humanities (Integrated), Science, Mathematics, French, Physical Education, Instrumental Music, Visual Arts and Technology.
+In Grades 7&8, students are also offered an elective course that they can choose based on their interests and passions (eg Mandarin, Learning Strategies, Drama).

 Assessment and Evaluation